 Nonsense, all of it!
 And if you believe any of that you will never have the confidence to start and complete your project!
 So get rid of those misconceptions and read along for my seven design secrets to help you create a space you will love and be proud of!

 You don’t need to buy more things!
 In fact, I urge you to be very selective about what enters your home.
 Less is more!
 And most definitely this should not be your first step!
 Maybe at the very end of your project you add a few select items to complete the look.
 With the emphasis on “select”!
 So instead of buying twelve random things buy one oversized item for that empty corner, or one beautiful table lamp and a single wood bowl for your console table.
 Remember that you can add seasonal items during the year.
-Blooms in spring in a pretty vase, greenery in summer, and of course holiday décor.
+A pretty vase for blooms in the spring, greenery in summer, and of course holiday décor.
 Leave some room for that!

 Flooring is key.
 I cannot stress this enough.
 Do you realize your floor is a substantial part of your interior real estate?
 I see so many homes where there are 3, 4, 5 different types of flooring in one home.
 And people try to decorate their way around it all the time (without success I might add).
 This is one of the best investments you can make in your home.
 Make the flooring consistent.
 You will be absolutely amazed at how easy it will be to style your house when you have beautiful, consistent flooring throughout.
 Take the plunge, it is well worth it!
 Oh, and don’t wait until you put your house on the market to do so!
 Why not enjoy it yourself?